Be Structured is Your Managed Service Provider That Can Support Your Business Through a FINRA Audit

 - Educating anyone that has invested in the industry.

 These efforts are put in place to help protect the public from issues like bad practices and fraud.
-Many people are taken advantage of annually, and FINRA is there in an attempt to lower those numbers, ideally stopping them in the future.
+Unfortunately, many people are taken advantage of annually, and FINRA is there to lower those numbers, ideally stopping them in the future.
 When FINRA finds out about an unethical broker or firm, they step in and do what they can to help.
 In some cases, they can work with the authorities to help charge these people with fraud and help restore some financial stability to some people’s lives.
-As an example of how they work, as of 2018, they were able to:
+As an example of how FINRA works, as of 2018, they were able to:

 - Levy over $60 million in fines.